sparisi/pvr_habitat/README.md

 > 2) Bugfix where the agent is placed slightly above the ground, and therefore the terminal goal condition is never triggered.

-* Download and extract Replica scenes in the root folder of `pvr`.
+* Download and extract Replica scenes in the root folder of `pvr_habitat`.
 > WARNING!
 The dataset is very large!

 ```